Anmol-Singh-Jaggi/Directory-Snapshot/README.md

 # Directory Snapshot
 Creates a recursive backup of a directory in the form of interlinked HTML files, structured in the same form as the input directory.

  >**It does not take a backup of the contents of the directory.**

-It just stores the names and sizes of all the files and folders contained in a directory, so that in case of a data loss, we atleast know what all needs to be recovered. ( because, why not ?!!
-XD )
+It just stores the names and sizes of all the files and folders contained in a directory, so that in case of a data loss, at least we know what all needs to be recovered.

 *It can be thought of as a hyperlinked version of the [`dir /s`][1] or [`tree /f`][2] commands.*